zoho/zohocrm-php-sdk-2.1/README.md

 ### File Persistence

+File persistence is a simple approach for storing and retrieving data that is saved to a file on local drive.
 In case of default File Persistence, the user can persist tokens in the local drive, by providing the the absolute file path to the FileStore object.

 - The File contains